Wallis and Futuna: Geography and climate

+Wallis and Futuna is located at 13°18′S 176°12′W, 360 km west of Samoa and 480 km northeast of Fiji — about one-third of the way northeast from New Zealand towards Hawaii.

 The territory includes the island of Uvéa (also called Wallis), which is the most populous; the island of Futuna; the virtually uninhabited island of Alofi; and 20 uninhabited islets.
 The total area of the territory is 274 km2, with 129 km of coastline.
 The highest point in the territory is Mont Puke, on the island of Futuna, at 524 m.